mendix/docs/content/appstore/modules/3d-viewer.md

 **OnError**: By selecting one attribute to set OnError event, you can pick up error exposed by Viewer.
 **On Progress Change**: By selecting one attribute to setProgress value to, you can get the current loading status and loading percentage of model, product structure tree, PMI tree.

-## 7. Load and visualize model from Teamcenter
+## 7 Loading & Visualizing a Model from Teamcenter

 JT models from other data sources can also be visualized.
 Specifically, if you would like to load and visualize models from Teamcenter, you can use a combination of this **3DViewer** module and another module [**3DViewer for Teamcenter**](./3d-viewer-for-teamcenter.md) to achieve this.